×

 If Bistro Byronz was a comfy, come-as-you-are café, Brasserie Byronz is its lively, sophisticated cousin, a next-generation evolution that leans into refinement while remaining energetic and fun.
 It’s the kind of place where you can dress up or down, sip one of several new Champagnes and cocktails, and dine on timeless brasserie dishes like French Onion Soup, Steak Frites, Roast Half Chicken and creative appetizers, says Byronz Restaurant Family Group CEO Emelie Kantrow Alton.

-The restaurant, which temporarily closed earlier this month for renovations, reopens this Friday, Sept.
-27. Its new décor, menu and cocktail program are inspired by the brasseries of Paris, New York and New Orleans.
+The restaurant, which temporarily closed earlier this month for renovations, reopens for dinner on Monday, Sept.
+30. (Reservations are encouraged).
+It will start lunch service the following day.
+Its new décor, menu and cocktail program are inspired by the brasseries of Paris, New York and New Orleans.
 The restaurant group’s other locations, Bistro Byronz and Pizza Byronz in Willow Grove, will not change.
 “That will give us three distinct concepts for Baton Rouge,” Alton says.

 Brasserie Byronz has been in the works for about 18 months and is being executed by BRFG with Kantrow’s brothers, Michael Kantrow and Samuel Kantrow, who operate the New York-based creative agency Makeable.
 The siblings also pulled in their longtime family friend and restaurateur, Michael Babin, a native Baton Rougean and founder of Neighborhood Restaurant Group (NRG), which has around 20 concepts in Washington, D.C.; Maryland, Virginia and, recently, New Orleans.
 In the Crescent City, NRG operates Devil Moon Barbecue and Brewery Saint X and the forthcoming late-night eatery Junebug, opening this year.